Multifamily Water & Sewer Reduction

 2. The category has no industry.

 Energy efficiency has a whole supporting infrastructure.
 Utilities run rebate programs.
-ESCOs do energy performance contracts.
-Every PM has someone tracking ENERGY STAR scores.
-Water has none of that.
-There's no Phoenix Water Services rebate program for owners.
+ESCOs write energy performance contracts.
+Every property manager has someone tracking ENERGY STAR scores.
+Water has almost none of that.
+There's no Phoenix Water Services rebate program for multifamily owners.
 There's no LEED equivalent for water that captures executive attention.
 The problem falls between organizational chairs.

-3. The previous generation of solutions failed and burned the well.
+3. The previous generation of solutions burned the well.

-In the 2010s, owners tried low-flow fixtures, smart irrigation, leak detection.
+Through the 2010s, owners tried low-flow fixtures, smart irrigation, leak detection.
 Most got mediocre results β€” the savings depended on resident behavior, capex they couldn't justify, or maintenance discipline they couldn't enforce.
-By the time genuinely effective measurement-correction technology matured, owners had developed scar tissue: "we already tried water savings."
-The good solutions inherited the credibility damage of the partial ones.
+By the time more effective approaches matured, owners had developed scar tissue: we already tried water savings.

-That damage was made worse by a decade of vendors pitching "save 10–20% on your water bill" with products that didn't deliver.
+That damage was made worse by a decade of vendors promising aggressive savings ranges that didn't materialize at the property level.
 The category got poisoned for legitimate engineering by the failure of marketing.

-A measurement-correction valve installed at the master meter that maintains backpressure so air can't re-expand into the meter β€” reducing measured volume without changing actual water use β€” is not a sentence that lands in 30 seconds with someone whose default is skepticism.
+When someone tells you there's a device that can reduce the volume your master meter records β€” without changing what your residents actually use β€” that's not a sentence that lands in 30 seconds with anyone whose default is skepticism.
 It sounds too good.
-It's indistinguishable from a snake-oil pitch in the moment.
+In the moment, it's indistinguishable from a snake-oil pitch.

-Flow Dynamics built its install base through engineering firms, energy consultants, and federal facility managers β€” sophisticated technical buyers who could evaluate the engineering.
-The historical sales motion was through those channels.
+The companies in this category built their install bases through engineering firms, energy consultants, and federal facility managers β€” sophisticated technical buyers who could evaluate the engineering.
+The historical sales motion went through those channels.
 Multifamily was an underserved channel.

 That's the part that interested me most.
-The product works.
-Nobody had built the multifamily distribution.
+The technology works.
+Nobody had built the multifamily-specific distribution, the property-level ROI math, or the discovery process owners actually need.

 6. Until 2023, the math didn't quite work.

-When Phoenix W&S was at the 2019 baseline, a 200-unit property's bill was small enough to ignore.
+When Phoenix W&S sat at its 2019 baseline, a 200-unit property's annual water bill was small enough to ignore.
 The 2023–2025 rate package β€” three phases, 27% increase on water in 18 months β€” is what changed the math.
-Now a 200-unit property is paying $155K/year and projected toward $217K by 2030.
+A 200-unit property today is paying $155K/year and projected toward $217K by 2030.
 That's no longer a rounding error.
 That's a number that gets attention from CFOs.

 The problem just became big enough recently to justify solving.

-So that's where we are.
 A real problem.
-A real solution.
+A real category of solutions.
 A market that hasn't been worked because every previous attempt to solve it either failed or sounded like the failures.

 Prefer to Talk?